KhiopsML/khiops-doc/docs/learn/coclustering.md

 Thanks to the extensions allowed by the MODL formalism, coclustering can be applied to a **large range of applications** involving data of very different kinds.
 Here are just a few examples:

-- **Time series** can be [studied:octicons-link-external-16:][coclustering_timeseries]{:target="_blank"} using Khiops coclustering by **encoding each measurement** of the series with the following three variables: (i) the identifier of the time series (*id*: categorical); (ii) the measurement value (*x*: numerical); (iii) a time variable representing the time of day (*t*: numerical).
-In this case, the coclustering algorithm discretizes the three dimensions jointly, clustering time series on the *id* dimension, and forming intervals of values on the other two dimensions *x* and *t*.
+- **Time series** can be [studied:octicons-link-external-16:][coclustering_timeseries]{:target="_blank"} using Khiops coclustering by **encoding each measurement** of the series with the following three variables: (i) the identifier of the time series (*id*: categorical); (ii) a time variable representing the time of day (*t*: numerical); (iii) the measurement value (*x*: numerical); .
+In this case, the coclustering algorithm discretizes the three dimensions jointly, clustering time series on the *id* dimension, and forming intervals of values on the other two dimensions *t* and *x*.
 The following figure shows an example of a group formed using household electricity consumption, which is a very chaotic kind of time series.
-Each group of series is then represented by a joint density describing the distrition of *measurements* as a function of *time* (left-hand side of the figure below).
+Each group of series is then represented by a joint density describing the distribution of *measurements* as a function of *time* (left-hand side of the figure below).
 Being very chaotic, the time series belonging to this group would have been considered **far** from each other by a clustering algorithm based on a **distance**, such as the Euclidean distance (right-hand side of the figure below).
 Finally, this example illustrates one of the advantages of Khiops coclustering, which does not require a priori choosing a distance function.

 [coclustering_timeseries]: https://www.researchgate.net/profile/Asma-Dachraoui-2/publication/283548750_Realistic_and_Very_Fast_Simulation_of_Individual_Electricity_Consumptions/links/563e799b08aec6f17ddaaa0b/Realistic-and-Very-Fast-Simulation-of-Individual-Electricity-Consumptions.pdf